freddolino-lab/ShapeME/README.md

 of our container by running
 `apptainer pull shapeme.sif library://schroedj/appliances/shapeme:latest`.
 Verify the container by running `apptainer verify shapeme.sif`.

+In all instructions below, you should substitute `/path/to` with the actual path to the location with the ShapeME Apptainer container.

 ## Inference on provided example data